The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 Dental Examinations and Cleanings

-All patients who have completed treatment should continue with proper oral hygiene procedures at home, to include thorough brushing and flossing techniques, and should see their general dentist at least every six months for cleanings.
+All patients who have completed treatment should continue with proper oral hygiene procedures at home, which includes thorough brushing and flossing techniques, and should see their general dentist at least every six months for cleanings.